Welcome to the Exec CTF challenge! Can you break out of a custom-built Python jail and successfully

 uses a custom package, safe-exec.
 Understanding its

-behavior might help you find a way to run the code
+behavior might help you find a way to run the code object.

-Also, keep in mind that compiled code objects can contain nested exec
+Also, keep in mind that compiled code objects can contain nested exec and eval calls.

 code = compile("print(...)", "<flag>", "exec")